Scifiler-sys/Training_Code_.NET_Ext_AWS/4-SQL/Day-1/Notes/Readme.md

 * When one sql statement is not enough
 * It allows you to add a query statement upon a query statement and so on and on...

+# Set Operations
+* Special type of join
+* It doesn't need to specify what the two tables needs to match on
+* It will combine two queries together
+    * They need to have the same # of columns and same datatype

+## Union
+* It will show every value from both queries only once
+* Any duplicated values will only display once

+## Union All
+* It will display every value from both queries including duplicated values

+## Except
+* It will show only unique values from the right query
+* It will not show any duplicated values

+## Intersect
+* It will show only duplicated values from both queries